ibmresilient/resilient-community-apps/sc_email_parser/README.md

 2. Copy the generic parsing script into a new script.
 3. Modify the new script to create a value for the campaign identifier either by selecting some text from the email message contents, or selecting from a hard-coded list of campaign identifiers if certain criteria are met.
 4. When searching for an existing incident to associate the email message with, search for incidents whose campaign identifier field is the same as the campaign identifier value for the email message.
 This would replace the search based on email message subject.
-5. No no suitable incident is found, create a new incident and set its campaign identifier field to be the campaign identifier value.
+5. If no suitable incident is found, create a new incident and set its campaign identifier field to be the campaign identifier value.
 6. Modify the rules so that the new script runs instead of the generic script.